 Have a Windows application you need to use once in a while?
 No problem.
 Every new Mac lets you install and run Windows at native speeds, using a built-in utility called Boot Camp.
 Setup is simple and safe for your Mac files.
 After you’ve completed the installation, you can boot up your Mac using either OS X or Windows.

 Run Windows at native speed

 You can run the Windows operating system on your Mac at native speed—without the performance penalty that comes with software emulation or "virtual machines."
 Windows applications have full access to multiple processors and multiple cores, accelerated 3D graphics, and high-speed ports and networking such as USB, FireWire, Wi-Fi, AirPort, and Gigabit Ethernet as well as drivers for audio and Bluetooth functionality.
 If you're using Mac OS X v10.5 or Mac OS X v10.6, the Boot Camp support software is on the Mac OS X installation DVD.
-After the installation of Windows is complete and you insert your installation flash drive or disc containing the Boot Camp support software (while booted in Windows), it is automatically installed on your Mac.
+For OS X Lion v10.7 or later Windows drivers are automatically downloaded from Boot Camp Utility.

-Depending on your computer’s hardware and OS X version, Boot Camp supports Microsoft Windows Windows XP with Service Pack 2, Windows Vista, or Windows 7.
+Depending on your computer’s hardware and OS X version, Boot Camp supports Microsoft Windows Windows XP with Service Pack 2, Windows Vista, Windows 7, or Windows 8.
 For more details, see Boot Camp: System requirements for Microsoft Windows.
-For information about using 64-bit editions of Windows Vista or Windows 7, see Boot Camp: Macs that work with 64-bit editions of Microsoft Windows Vista and Windows 7.
-Note: Windows 8 is not currently supported by Boot Camp.
+For information about using 64-bit editions of Windows, see this article.

 Boot Camp Assistant creates a partition just for Windows without erasing your existing OS X volume.